tarekmahmoudsamy/spgticube/README.md

 # SpgtiCube
 ![](https://github.com/tarekmahmoudsamy/spgticube/blob/main/spgticube.jpg)

-SpgtiCube is a printable toy composed of building brick attached together using spagitti sticks. the dimensions of the single cube are 12 mm^3.
+SpgtiCube is a printable interlocking building cubes (also known as :Toy blocks , building bricks, building blocks, or simply blocks),these building brick are attached together using spagitti sticks.
+The dimensions of the single cube are 12 mm^3.

 SpgtiCub files for printing are:

 **Obj** file